earthlab/firedpy/README.md

 ## Installation

 There are two main ways to install firedpy.
-Method 1 is to install locally from source and Method two is to run it out of a Docker container.
+Method 1 is to install locally from source and method 2 is to run it out of a Docker container.

 ### Method 1 - Install from source:

 #### 1.1 Package Installer for Python (pip):

 - **Step #1**: Install the Geospatial Data Abstraction Library (GDAL) on your machine, if it is not installed already.
-The isntallation method depends on your operating system (OS) and package manager (for Linux and MacOS).
-See the GDAL Documentation page for official downloads: https://gdal.org/en/stable/download.html.
-Below are a subset of installation options.
+The installation method depends on your operating system (OS) and package manager (for Linux and MacOS).
+Below are a subset of installation options (see the GDAL Documentation page for official downloads: https://gdal.org/en/stable/download.html).

     **MacOS (brew)**
     ```bash